ytdl-node/ytdl/README.md

 Options:
-  -V, --version                output the version number -l, --link <url>             set the url for the YouTube video -i, --info                   info about YouTube link -d, --download               download from YouTube link -p, --play                   play YouTube media in your media player
+  -V, --version                output the version number -l, --link <url>             set the url for the YouTube video -n, --name <name>            search by name instead of link -i, --info                   info about YouTube link -d, --download               download from YouTube link -p, --play                   play YouTube media in your media player